Want to be more productive in Sales? Then stop selling.

-Today, sales people not just the sales company, must be found by the buyer.
-Buyers are searching for insight and the sales person must first have a visible profile and then have an authoritative opinion.
+Today, sales professionals not just the sales company must be found by the buyer.
+Buyers are searching for insight and the sales professional must first have a visible profile and then have an authoritative opinion.
 Buyers will look at your LinkedIn profile and your online reputation must reflect your expertise and experience.
 Your personal experience and customer stories are more credible than the corporate story.

-Because the role of the sales person has changed, the internal incentive programme must reflect the new focus.
-A sales person must build account-based relationships.
+Because the role of the sales professional has changed, the internal incentive programme must reflect the new focus.
+A sales professional must build account-based relationships.
 They must create customer advocates with each customer organisation.
-Sales people must become trusted advisors.
-Customers must become advocates of the sales person to recommend them to their colleagues.
-Recommendations shorted the relationship building process.
-The reduced sales cycle and will also ensure you do not miss-out on new opportunities.
+Sales professional do not miss out on new opportunities.

 Technology allows you to efficiently reach the right prospective customers at the right time.
-It allows you to have the trusted conversations that are most relevant and valued to that specific buyer.
+It allows you to have the trusted conversations that are most relevant and valued by that specific buyer.

 Why mutual competitive advantage?

 What is right for the customer is right for the sales person’s company and not the other way around.
 The customer comes first always.
 The sales professional humbles to serve their customer and fulfil their specific needs.
 This relationship is mutually beneficial to both the supplier and the customer.
 There is no barrier to developing trusted relationships and creating a beneficial competitive partnership.
 If you can establish and agree what is good for your customer and the buyer takes the risk, then this is good for the supplier.
 Best fit always creates competitive advantage if the supplier continues to evidence what is best for their customer.
 Both parties have an invested interest in the relationship.
 The competitor will find it difficult to break a trusted relationship apart.